-Our family love affair with vacationing outdoors started eighteen years ago when Jeff and I travelled to Colorado to visit my sister-in-law the summer before we got married; they took me on my first real camping trip, complete with all of the outdoor cooking equipment, campfire building, and struggle with the dropping nighttime temperatures in the Rocky Mountains.
+Our family love affair with vacationing outdoors started eighteen years ago when Jeff and I traveled to Colorado to visit my sister-in-law the summer before we got married; they took me on my first real camping trip, complete with all of the outdoor cooking equipment, campfire building, and struggle with the dropping nighttime temperatures in the Rocky Mountains.
 Jeff gleefully watched me fall in love with everything about camping.
 When we came out of the mountains to settle into my sister-in-law’s condo for a couple days, we spent an afternoon registering for all of our wedding gifts at a local Target, spending a significant amount of time in the camping section selecting everything that we thought we would need to get a start on our own equipment so that we didn’t have to travel from Michigan to Colorado every time we wanted to go camping.

 Since we had a December wedding during a Michigan snowstorm, we didn’t get to try out our new camping equipment until several months later, but as soon as the snow melted we headed straight for the Michigan state parks.
 When we moved to northern Indiana that summer, we expanded our state park experiences to include Indiana state parks and once, Illinois.
-For the next seven years, state parks became our go-to whenever we wanted to get out of the city and back into nature, only once breaking that unwritten rule when we spent a week traveling out to Yellowstone National Park and back, choosing to stay at KOAs the whole way there and back so that we could make easy reservations and be guaranteed places to pitch our tent as we travelled across the country.
+For the next seven years, state parks became our go-to whenever we wanted to get out of the city and back into nature, only once breaking that unwritten rule when we spent a week traveling out to Yellowstone National Park and back, choosing to stay at KOAs the whole way there and back so that we could make easy reservations and be guaranteed places to pitch our tent as we traveled across the country.